CoolMasterB/legacy-reddit-redirect/README.md

 7. This extension should appear in your list extensions, make sure it's on

 ### Common Issues
-1. If your downloading the zipped version of the repository, do make sure to unzip it and load the unzipped folder in Chrome.
+1. If you are downloading the zipped version of the repository, do make sure to unzip it and load the unzipped folder in Chrome.